Things To Do In Kadıköy, Istanbul: Asian Side Guide

 A pink sky over Istanbul city at sunset from Calmica

 Last but not least, the Asian side of Istanbul offers superb views of the city’s European side.
-From vantage points such as Çamlıca Hill or the Maiden’s Tower, you can marvel at the stunning skyline adorned by iconic structures like the Blue Mosque and the Hagia Sophia.
+From vantage points such as Çamlıca Hill or the Maiden’s Tower, you can admire the stunning skyline featuring iconic structures like the Blue Mosque and the Hagia Sophia.

 These panoramic views allow you to appreciate Istanbul’s architectural wonders, beautifully contrasted against the backdrop of the vibrant Bosphorus Strait.
 Capture Insta-worthy pictures and create memories that will last a lifetime.